Arizona State vs. Washington NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Arizona State has combined with its opponents to put up more than 44 points in seven of eight games this season.
+- Arizona State has combined with its opponents to score more than 45.5 points in six of eight games this season.

-- Washington's games have gone over 44 points in three of eight chances this season.

-- The two teams combine to average 52.3 points per game, 8.3 more than the over/under in this contest.
+- The two teams combine to score 52.3 points per game, 6.8 more than the total in this contest.

-- These two squads combine to allow 39.9 points per game, 4.1 fewer than this contest's over/under.
+- This contest's total is 5.6 points more than the 39.9 these two squads combine to surrender per game this season.

-- The Sun Devils and their opponents have scored an average of 53.5 points per game in 2021, 9.5 more than Saturday's total.

-- The 50.8 PPG average total in Huskies games this season is 6.8 points more than this game's over/under.
+- The average total in Sun Devils games this season is 53.5, 8.0 points above Saturday's over/under of 45.5.

+- In 2021, games involving the Huskies have averaged a total of 50.8 points, 5.3 more than the set total in this contest.

 Arizona State Stats and Trends